hattan/ccbot/README.md

 Note: If you would like the bot to work in private channels, you need to invite the bot to the channel.

 ### Unit Tests
+Run tests:

-Run tests by invoking "pytest" from the root of the project
+    pytest #from the root of the project

+### Code Coverage

+    ./cover.sh

 ### Adding new Commands
 Commands are automaticatlly loaded at startup.
 To add a new command, add a class in the commands folder.
 The class must include